-It is the role of the External Relations Office to identify conferences and events that will help increase awareness of AUD's visibility and that are beneficial to our students who will serve as AUD Ambassadors.
+It is the role of the External Relations Office to identify conferences and events that will help increase awareness of AUD's visibility and that are beneficial to our students who will serve as AUD Ambassadors, as well as our community at large.
+Opportunities such as exchange conferences/conferences, course abroad opportunities, guest speakers, lectures, competition opportunities, and among many others; below are a few listed opportunities.